wallarm/product-documentation/docs/latest/installation/security-edge/deployment.md

 * `proxy_send_timeout`: sets the time Wallarm waits for the origin server to acknowledge request data before terminating the connection.
 Default is `60s`.
 * `client_max_body_size`: limits the maximum request body size allowed from the client to the origin server (useful for file uploads or data size control).
 Default is `1MB`.

-Each location inherits settings from the host level but can be customized to allow different configurations per path, e.g.:
+Each location inherits settings from the host level but can be individually customized.
+Locations not explicitly configured will follow the general settings specified at the host level.

+The below example configuration customizes settings per path to meet specific needs: `/auth` prioritizes security with blocking mode enabled, while `/data` allows larger uploads by increasing the `client_max_body_size` to 5MB.

 ![!](../../images/waf-installation/security-edge/inline/locations.png)

-This configuration customizes settings per path to meet specific needs: `/auth` prioritizes security with blocking mode enabled, while `/data` allows larger uploads by increasing the `client_max_body_size` to 5MB.

 ### 4. Certififcate CNAME configuration